 The girls made it back out in early August for another week of sailing camp with the junior sailor gaining confidence and getting cocky up until the the head and boom made contact.
 Opti's are great, safe learning platforms.

-Memorial day weekend found us back out for our first overnight anchoring experience.
+Memorial day weekend found us back out for another overnight anchoring experience.
 Lots of lessons learned.
 Motor wouldn't start.
 Left 2 hrs later than planed.
 Shredded the gennaker in a strong puff.
 Did not make anchor by dark.
 Motor overheated.
 Anchored close to shore but still exposed if wind turned.
 Mosquitoes were stronger than the dying breeze.
 Ate a cold dinner huddled under mosquito netting.
 Went to bed in very hot conditions.
 Wind turned at night and cranked up to 15 kts.
 Rough night on anchor.
 Nobody slept.
 Sailed off the anchor at 7:00 and arrived back at club by 1:00.
 Great sailing down and back but a rough night.
 52 nm sailed.
 Upon arrival our Junior sailor wanted to go out on Opti.
 There is hope.

 This is what makes it all worth while.